 If domestic legislation has not been adapted to the Convention’s requirements, what steps remain to be taken?
 (For example, is legislation being drafted?
 Has legislation been submitted for approval?)
 Please specify any steps that remain to be taken as regards implementing legislation.

+122bis.
+Russian Fed.: Has your country encountered any difficulties in implementing Convention?
+If “yes”, please specify.
+[Japan: Has your country encountered any difficulties in implementing the mandatory provisions of the Convention and, for parties to the Protocols, the relevant Protocols?
+If “yes”, please explain.
+(Russian Fed., Singapore: delete) [USA, Mexico (mention art 34, para.
+1)]

 Are there any difficulties hampering the adoption of adequate national legislation or using existing legislation?
+[Russian Fed: with 122.bis, delete question 123]

 Yes No